Top of the page

 Watchful waiting is a wait-and-see approach.
 If you get better on your own, you won't need treatment.
 If you get worse, you and your doctor will decide what to do next.

-Home treatment may be appropriate if:
+Home treatment may be okay if:

 Your doctor will usually diagnose pneumonia with: